playfulprogramming/playfulprogramming/content/blog/js-classes-without-keyword/index.md

 > Notice how we're using [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) to create a base object from the other prototype

 # Static Methods

+Let's wrap up this article by talking about how to add static methods to a functional class.

+As a refresher, this is what a static method looks like on a ES2020 class:

 ```javascript
 class User {